Environment

 lawn compost after raking

-About halfway through doing this I realized that I am, as my English sweetie might put it, “barking mad.”
+About halfway through doing this I realized that I am, as an Englishman might put it, “barking mad.”

 Composting a lawn?